Email: [email protected]

+Spain, a graduate of Maquoketa High School, began his playing collegiate career at Marshalltown Community College.
+Spain spent one season at Iowa Wesleyan College before transferring to Clarke for his senior year.
 As a player, Spain had an immediate impact on the Clarke baseball program.
-Spain started every game at shortstop, hit .331 and led a team to 11 more wins than its previous year.
+Spain played shortstop for the Crusaders and helped lead the team to 11 more wins than its previous season.
 Following his senior year, Spain began his coaching career.
 In his first two years coaching, he was responsible for working with hitters and infielders.
 In 2010 Clarke baseball experienced its most success up to that point, finishing the year second in the conference and breaking multiple team and individual records.

-- 10 All Conference Players
+- 12 All Conference Players

 - 2 Gold Glove Winners

-- 10 Academic All Conference
+- 14 Academic All Conference

-- 9 NAIA Scholar Athletes
+- 11 NAIA Scholar Athletes

-- 2 Academic All District
+- 3 Academic All District

-- 4 Individual School Records
+- 4 Individual Records

 Spain resides in Delmar with his wife Jessica and Labrador retriever Url.